Tell me, what is it you plan to do with your one wild and precious life?Mary Oliver in “The Summer Day”

 - After eight months of Cincinnati I came back to Boston, worked for Harvard, and then returned to the same law firm I’d previously worked for—but this time on the PR team.
 I requested a move to the NYC office and then moved to Manhattan, where I still reside.

 - After two years in the PR role, I realized that I needed to jump off the legal industry track completely.
 Thankfully the firm, in response to COVID, offered voluntary staff buyouts.
-So I took one, and am currently not employed while I work on a career pivot (read: learn much coding), write, and enjoy NYC.
+I took one, and am currently not employed while I work on a career pivot, write, and enjoy NYC.

 Note: this section isn’t “who I would like to be.”
 It is who I am, confirmed by observing my own patterns to the best of my ability.

 - I tolerate risk and uncertainty well.
 This generally manifests as leaving jobs when I decide it’s time to leave, which doesn’t always line up with financial stability or a defined career path.
 Or moving where I want to go, even if I don’t know anyone there or haven’t lived there before.
 It also means being very open about how I operate and what I think on dates, in jobs, and just generally.